eunomia-bpf/eunomia.dev/docs/blogs/wasm-bpf-kubecon.md

 1. **Differences in Data Layout Between Wasm and eBPF**:

    Wasm currently operates in a 32-bit environment, whereas eBPF is designed for a 64-bit architecture.
-This difference in data layout can lead to complications, particularly when handling data structures that are designed with 64-bit systems in mind.
+This difference in data layout can lead to complications like different struct sizes, different pointer widths, particularly when handling data structures that are designed with 64-bit systems in mind.

    To address this, toolchains are utilized to generate bindings that can translate between the two architectures.
 This minimizes the need for serialization and deserialization, which can degrade performance.